 This spring, the center of gravity in the gold trading universe shifted eastward.
 China’s Shanghai Gold Exchange launched a yuan-denominated gold price fix on April 19th.
 The new Asia-centric gold pricing mechanism highlights the fact that for many years physical gold has been flowing from the West to the East.

-Coordinated sales by Western central banks kept the gold price suppressed from the mid 1980s through the early 2000s.
+Coordinated sales by Western central banks kept the gold price suppressed from the mid-1980s through the early 2000s.
 Britain infamously dumped half its reserves of gold bullion (like a gold bar or coin) into the market right at the bottom in gold prices (from 1999-2002)!

 The U.S. government has ceased selling gold – at least officially – because it is prevented by law from doing so.

-However, many gold analysts believe that large quantities of U.S. gold reserves have been subjected to lease or swap agreements that call into question who really owns the bullion.
+However, many gold analysts believe that large quantities of U.S. gold reserves have been subjected to lease or swap agreements that call into question who owns the bullion.
 (Using these mechanisms, the U.S. circumvents the restriction on selling America’s gold by borrowing gold from another country and then selling that gold into the market.)--purchase American Gold Eagle bullion coins from Money Metals.

 Western Central Banks Unload Gold Hoards, Asians Go on Buying Spree